 “Economically Distressed Area” is defined in Water Code section 79702, subdivision (k) to mean a municipality with a population of 20,000 persons or less, a rural county, or a reasonably isolated and divisible segment of a larger municipality where the segment of the population is 20,000 persons or less, with an annual median household income that is less than 85 percent of the statewide median household income, and with one or more of the following conditions: (1) Financial hardship; (2) Unemployment rate at least 2 percent higher than the statewide average; (3) Low population density.

+Chronic compliance problems include persistent violations of secondary MCLs.

 The descriptions of the tasks and responsibilities for the positions comes primarily from the Budget Change Proposals submitted for the respective FY 2019-20 and FY 2020-21 budget years, as posted on the Department of Finance’s web site.